-Although the intent of PA was to reduce health care costs, the AMA Survey highlighted that more than half (51%) of the participants reported that PA has interfered with a patient's ability to perform his or her job responsibilities, which does affect productivity and work performance.
+While the intent of PA was to reduce healthcare costs, the AMA Survey highlighted that more than half (51%) of the participants reported that PA has interfered with a patient's ability to perform his or her job responsibilities, which does affect productivity and work performance.

 In summary, the PA process has led to barriers limiting patient access to appropriate, evidence-based therapies and often leads to suboptimal clinical care.
-It interferes with the clinical decision-making of practicing AI professionals by causing delays in therapies and often leads to an abandonment of the best treatment option available for the patient.
-In addition, it adds an unnecessary burden to medical practices and furthers the deficiency in access for patients across the United States.
-Despite this, health care plans are increasing their use of PA as a cost-control measure.
+It interferes with the clinical decision making of practicing AI professionals by causing delays in therapies and often leads to an abandonment of the best treatment option available for the patient.
+In addition, they add an unnecessary burden to medical practices and furthers the deficiency in access for patients across the U.S. Despite this, healthcare plans are increasing their use of PA as a cost-control measure.
 The PA process must be updated to meet the needs of our patients as well as for clinicians to ensure optimal clinical outcomes.

-The American Academy of Allergy, Asthma & Immunology supports the following positions to facilitate PA reform by health care plans for both pharmacy and medical benefits:
+The AAAAI supports the following positions to facilitate PA reform by healthcare plans for both pharmacy and medical benefits:

-- Reduce the number of AI specialists subject to PA requirements: Selective application of PAs can reduce the burden of AI specialists who use evidence-based care.
-Prescribing specialists with historically high PA approval rates and/or those who have patterns of prescribing according to evidence-based guidelines should have reduced PA requirements. - Guideline-based criteria should be used to improve access of approved biologics: Biologics in allergic diseases have demonstrated improvement in quality and patient-centered outcomes.
-Guideline-based algorithms should be used to develop criteria for PA approval. - Improve transparency: Health care plans need to restructure the PA process to prevent harm to patients as both denials and delays in care can further result in negative outcomes.
-To minimize patient care delays, effective communication is essential between health care plans, AI specialists, and their patients.
-Efforts to open more direct lines of communication between patients and providers with health care plans should be established.
+- Reduce the number of Allergy/Immunology (AI) specialists subject to PA requirements - Selective application of PAs can reduce the burden of AI specialists who utilize evidencebased care.
+Prescribing specialists with historically high PA approval rates and/or those that have patterns of prescribing according to evidence-based guidelines should have reduced PA requirements. - Guideline-based criteria should be used to improve access of approved biologics - Biologics in allergic diseases have demonstrated improvement in quality and patientcentered outcomes.
+Utilization of guideline-based algorithms should be used to develop criteria for PA approval. - Improve transparency - Healthcare plans need to restructure the prior authorization process to prevent harm to patients as both denials and delays in care can further result in negative outcomes.
+To minimize patient care delays, effective communication is essential between health care plans, AI specialists and their patients.
+Efforts to open more direct lines of communication between patients and providers with healthcare plans should be established.
 Notification of PA determination between AI specialists and their patients should be timely.
-Health care plans should provide clear PA criteria, rationale for denials, and ensure that reviewers are qualified in the specialty that they serve.
+Healthcare plans should provide clear PA criteria, rationale for denials, and ensure that reviewers are qualified in the specialty which they serve.
 Further, when a peer-to-peer is required, the reviewer should have relevant expertise regarding the therapy being prescribed.

-- Ensure continuity of care: Patients with chronic or genetic conditions often require long-term treatments that are medically necessary to help prevent morbidity and potentially increased mortality.
-The frequency of PA renewals should be reduced to at most, annually, or even less frequently for patients with known genetic conditions in need of lifelong therapies.
-Further, flexibility for member coverage to avoid gaps should be extended during member health plan changes and formulary changes. - Institute national electronic standards for PAs: An established national electronic standard would help clarify criteria for PA approval in a systematic and timely way for all parties involved including patients, providers, and health care plans. - PAs should not delay access to emergency care medications: Lack of expedient access to acute emergency care medications could have drastic consequences for patients.
-Patients should have ready access to a limited supply of prescribed emergency care medications (eg, icatibant and budesonide-formoterol) per clinical guidelines while waiting for full approval through the PA process.
+- Ensure continuity of care - Patients with chronic or genetic conditions often require long-term treatments that are medically necessary to help prevent morbidity and potentially increased mortality.
+The frequency of PA renewals should be reduced to at most, annually or even less frequently for patients with known genetic conditions in need of lifelong therapies.
+Further, flexibility for member coverage to avoid gaps should be extended during member health plan changes and formulary changes. - Institute national electronic standards for PAs - An established national electronic standard would help clarify criteria for PA approval in a systematic and timely way for all parties involved including patients, providers and healthcare plans. - PAs should not delay access to emergency care medications - Lack of expedient access to acute emergency care medications could have drastic consequences for patients.
+Patients should have ready access to a limited supply of prescribed emergency care medications (e.g. icatibant, budesonide-formoterol) per clinical guidelines while waiting for full approval through the prior authorization process.